Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Avoid the gunners.
 They're not worth it for how little they contribute and how risky they are.

-For the exploding dices, during the "WOW" part of the song, throw 2 of them at Oogie Boogie to give yourself much more safe space from the explosions.
+For the exploding dices, you should throw 2 of them at Oogie Boogie to give yourself much more safe space from the explosions.
+They won't deal extra damage to him, but better safe than sorry.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248713.png">